cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

-The number of seconds after the Pod has started before the liveness probe starts working is expressed in the `.spec.startDelay` parameter, which defaults to 30 seconds.
+The number of seconds after the Pod has started before the liveness probe starts working is expressed in the `.spec.startDelay` parameter, which defaults to 3600 seconds.
 The correct value for your cluster is related to the time needed by PostgreSQL to start.

+!!!
+Warning
    If `.spec.startDelay` is too low, the liveness probe will start working before the PostgreSQL startup, and the Pod could be restarted inappropriately.

 ## Shutdown control